 This post may contain affiliate links.
 Please read our disclosure policy.

-This one-pot Dublin coddle with tender potatoes, savory sausage, and smokey bacon will be your go-to stew for winter.
-It’s comforting, filling, and perfect for cold nights.
+This one-pot Dublin coddle with tender potatoes, savory sausage, and smoky bacon will be your go-to stew for winter.
+It’s comforting, filling, and perfect for St. Patrick’s Day or any day!

 What Is Dublin Coddle?